Join Kahakai Outrigger Canoe Club

 Yearly membership in Kahakai includes all Scora fees for the Iron races, Sprints, 9-man and Catalina races.
 Members may be able to store OC-1 canoes in our shed when space becomes available.
 Payment is due by April 1st each year.

 This year we will also be offering a Restorative Paddler membership.
 This is set up for paddlers who want to develop skills and conditioning or who need time to heal from an injury and would not be able to race this year.
 Paddlers will be able to join in on casual off season paddling as well as community events.
 Restorative Paddlers will be able to join race season practices with the coaches permission.
 This is a great way to get/stay in shape for next year’s season or to stay involved with the club while rehabilitating an injury.

-It’s free to try out paddling with our club.
+It’s free to tryout paddling with our club.
 Please send us an email and introduce yourself and set up a time to paddle with us.
-You can come out two or three trips and we’d then ask you to decide uf you would like to join our team.
+You can come out two or three trips and we’d then ask you to decide if you would like to join our team.

 We have equipment for you to use.
-We have paddles to loan you.
+We have paddles to loan out.
 Most people buy a paddle if they join the team but you don’t need to do that right away.

 You need to know how to swim.
-While you don’t need to be a distance swimmer you do need to be comfortable in the water and be able to swim and tread water.
-We will give you a swim test including a “huli drill” (canoe flips over)
+While you don’t need to be a distance swimmer, you do need to be comfortable in the water and be able to swim and tread water.

 Canoes tip over- they do that.
-If the canoe tips over - you will end up in the water- You have to remain calm, help right the canoe, bail out the water and be able to pull yourself back into the canoe.
+If the canoe tips over - you will end up in the water- You have to remain calm, check on your teammates, help right the canoe, bail out the water and be able to pull yourself back into the canoe.

 The best time to start is from October through March Earlier is better - if you’re new to the sport -join anytime in those six months to have the best experience.
 You’ll be ready to race the next spring and have a fun and successful race season.